 Job opportunities include entry-level computer jobs such as database administrator.
 Many students choose to continue their education in this field by earning a bachelor's degree.
-A Computer Science major with several possible concentrations, three minors, and three associate degrees are available within the Department of Computer Science and Information Technology.

 - 1. Limestone's required Competency & General Education courses - 2.
 A total of 62 credit hours - 3.
-The required courses listed below (21 credit hours) - This major includes one AWE course (3 credit hours)
+The required courses listed below (15 credit hours) - This major includes one AWE course (3 credit hours)